juxor/afaq/markdown/secI1.md

-forefather of right-wing "libertarianism") glibly noted, the capitalist _"of course exercises power over the workers"_, although _"he cannot exercise it arbitrarily"_ thanks to the market but within this limit _"the entrepreneur is free to give full rein to his whims"_ and _"to dismiss workers offhand"_ [Ludwig von Mises, **Socialism**, p.
+forefather of right-wing "libertarianism") glibly noted, the capitalist _"of course exercises power over the workers"_, although _"he cannot exercise it arbitrarily"_ thanks to the market but within this limit _"the entrepreneur is free to give full rein to his whims"_ and _"to dismiss workers offhand."_
+[Ludwig von Mises, **Socialism**, p.
 443 and p.
 444] Right-wing "libertarians" are utterly blind to the liberty-destroying hierarchies associated with private property, perhaps unsurprisingly as they are fundamentally pro-